Chart Color Schemes

 Population growth drivers in Herston are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on ABS population updates and AreaSearch validation, the Herston statistical area's population was estimated at around 2,781 as of Nov 2025.
-This reflects an increase of 470 people since the 2021 Census, which reported a population of 2,311.
-The change is inferred from AreaSearch's estimate of 2,773 residents following examination of ABS's latest ERP data release (June 2024) and 33 additional validated new addresses since the Census date.
-This level of population results in a density ratio of 1,645 persons per square kilometer, above national averages assessed by AreaSearch.
-Herston's 20.3% growth since the 2021 census exceeded both national (9.7%) and state averages, marking it as a growth leader in the region.
+As of February 2026, the estimated population of the suburb of Herston is around 2,784.
+This figure reflects an increase of 473 people since the 2021 Census, which reported a population of 2,311.
+The change is inferred from AreaSearch's estimate of the resident population at 2,773 as of June 2024, based on examination of the latest ERP data release by the ABS and an additional 32 validated new addresses since the Census date.
+This results in a population density ratio of 1,647 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+The suburb's population growth of 20.5% since the 2021 census exceeded both the national average (9.9%) and the state average, marking it as a growth leader in the region.
 Overseas migration contributed approximately 94.0% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted, with proportional growth weightings applied for age cohorts in line with ABS Greater Capital Region projections released in 2023 based on 2022 data.
-Future population trends forecast a significant increase in the top quartile of national statistical areas, with Herston expected to expand by 748 persons to 2041, reflecting an increase of 26.7% over the 17 years.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023, based on 2021 data, are adopted.
+These state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort are applied where utilised.
+Future population trends project an above median growth for the suburb, with an expected expansion of 749 persons to 2041, reflecting a total increase of 26.6% over the 17 years.

 Frequently Asked Questions - Population